markupstart/voidrepo/README.md

 The repository index (`*-repodata`) is automatically created and included in releases.
 This allows `xbps-install` to query available packages.

-### Architecture

-Packages are built for the architecture of the build machine.
-The GitHub Actions workflow uses `void-buildroot-musl` which builds for `x86_64-musl`.

-To build for different architectures, modify the workflow to use:
-- `void-buildroot-glibc` for glibc-based systems
-- Cross-compilation tools for other architectures

 ## 🛠️ Troubleshooting

 ### Build fails in GitHub Actions